sagemathinc/cocalc/notes/aug2013-push.md

 -----
---> - [ ] fix png preview failing on large number of pages -- no reason for that.
+- [x] (0:10) fix png preview failing on large number of pages -- no reason for that.

+- [x] look into the "one big png" idea...
+TOTAL DISASTER; easily ate all my RAM.

+- [ ] image viewer refresh button; trivial,  might as well

 - [ ] next release:
       - verify get new services file for cassandra